×

 IMSI stands for Intracytoplasmic Morphologically Selected Sperm Injection.

-When is IMSI advisable?
+When is IMSI recommended?